Introduction to Respite

 If the applicant is deemed suitable and chooses to access respite, the Manager will provide the family /carer with relevant forms and documents which must be completed by the individual prior to accessing respite.
 It is important to note that detailed information will assist in ensuring a positive experience for the individual.

 Not every individual seeking respite will either be considered eligible or will wish to continue with the referral.
-If this is the case, the Respite Manager will provide an explanation regarding non eligibility and information regarding other possible respite opportunities.
+If this is the case, the Community Living Manager will provide an explanation regarding non-eligibility and information regarding other possible respite opportunities.

-Documents provided by the Oakleigh Centre for completion by the family / carer
+Documents provided by the OC Connections for completion by the family/carer

 - A confirmation letter stating dates that respite will be accessed by the individual;